ilyazavadskij/ntp_client/README.md

+#NTP-client
-A simple NTP client which prints time of input NTP-servers.
+A simple NTP-client which prints time of input NTP-servers.

 Usage:
 1. clone repository